Monica86/Getting-and-Cleaning-Data-Course-Project/README.md

 names(all_data_mstd_act)<-gsub("mean()", "Mean ",names(all_data_mstd_act))
 names(all_data_mstd_act)<-gsub("std()", "Standard Deviation ",names(all_data_mstd_act))

+write.csv(all_data_mstd_act,".\\run_analysis1-4.csv",row.names=FALSE)

 ###5.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. - We make the selection using aggregate (the group_by-mutate or summarize were not easy in this case, as we have several columns to average)
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. - We make the selection using aggregate (the group_by-mutate or summarize were not easy in this case, as we have several columns to average) and we create another document where we will store the "summarized" data.

+###5.a - Grouping by Subject and Activity_name, get the average of all the Features
 summary_grouped<-aggregate(. ~Subject + Activity_name,all_data_mstd_act,mean)
+###5.b - Create the independent document
+write.csv(summary_grouped,".\\Summary_grouped.csv",row.names=FALSE)